Updated August 4, 2020

 Title: 10 Questions To Ask Yourself Before Starting A Sanctuary

-- “Do I have any special skills or volunteer time I could share with existing sanctuaries or organizations in my region that could help strengthen their mission and help more animals inside or out of a sanctuary environment?”
+- “Do I have any special skills or volunteer time I could share with existing sanctuaries or organizations in my region that could help strengthen their The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. and help more animals inside or out of a sanctuary environment?”

 - “Am I prepared for a lifetime commitment to every animal I plan on providing sanctuary to, including providing appropriate care, seeking all necessary veterinary treatments and compassionate end of life care?“